micro-community/Notice/our-plan-and-action.md

 # Plan And Action

-Our members will write their goals and actions here .

-all members will write and add content together.
+Our members will write their goals and actions here ,all members will write and add content together.

 ## Our Great Wish